-Ms. Williams has won numerous National competitions including the American Harp Society’s National competition in 1996 and 2009, the Anne Adams Award in 1997 and 1998, Young Arts Foundation, National Federation of Music Clubs, American Opera Society, and Sigma Alpha Iota.
-She is under high demand as concerto soloist and has performed with the Ars Viva Symphony, Chamber Music Charleston, Chicago Philharmonic Orchestra, Handel Society, International Chamber Artists, Lake Shore Symphony, Mozart in the South Festival, Music of the Baroque, New World Symphony, Colorado Music Festival Orchestra, and Roosevelt University Chamber Orchestra.
+Ms. Williams was a prizewinner at the American Harp Society, American Opera Society, Anne Adams Award, National Federation of Music Clubs, Sigma Alpha Iota and Young Arts competitions.
 She has appeared as a featured performer and lecturer at American Harp Society conventions and the World Harp Congress in Vancouver as well as served as judge for both the American Harp Society and Young Artist’s Harp Competitions.

 Her formative mentors were Sarah Bullen (Principal Harp, Chicago Symphony Orchestra) and Kathleen Bride (Professor of Harp, Eastman School of Music).
 Julie received her Bachelor of Music degree in both Harp Performance and Instrumental Music Education, in addition to a Performer’s Certificate from Eastman School of Music in 2005.
 She received her Masters degree in Orchestral Studies from the Chicago College of Performing Arts, Roosevelt University, in 2007.

 Julie is a passionate teacher and pedagogue.
-She currently teaches in Downers Grove Public Schools as well as privately.
+She currently serves as lead instructor of Chicago Harp Ensemble Downtown and is Orchestra director at O'Neill Middle School, Downers Grove.
 Her belief in self-enrichment through musical means drives her work to continually make music accessible to all.

-Julie loves biking and hiking.
-She hails from Lombard, Illinois, and is raising her son there.
+Julie loves biking, hiking, bowling, and puzzles that are challenging (within reason).
+She hails from Lombard, Illinois, where she is raising her son.
 They enjoy trains, dinosaurs, transformers, and regular cuddles with their cat, Bettie.